Scoliosis surgery - child

 Problems that may develop in the future include:

-- Fusion does not heal.
+- Bone fusion does not heal.
 This can lead to a painful condition in which a false joint grows at the site.
 This is called pseudarthrosis.

 - The parts of the spine that are fused can no longer move.
 This puts stress on other parts of the back.
 The extra stress can cause back pain and make the disks break down (disk degeneration).

 - A metal hook placed in the spine may move a little.
 Or, a metal rod may rub on a sensitive spot.
 Both of these can cause some pain.